troglobit/awesome-plain/README.md

 ## Requirements

+- acpi
 - awesome
+- blueman-applet
+- lua-socket
+- nm-applet
-- acpi
+- pasystray
 - python-gtk2 / pygtk
+- xcompmgr
 - xplugd
 - xscreensaver
-- nm-applet
-- pasystray
-- blueman-applet
-- lua-socket

 For the weather widget you need an API key, which can be created for free here: <https://openweathermap.org/appid>.
 Place the key in your